helidon-io/helidon/docs/mp/guides/graalnative.md

 Now stop the running application (by pressing Ctrl+C).

-For more information about the Quickstart application and other endpoints it supports see the [Helidon MP Quickstart Guide](../../mp/guides/quickstart.md).
+For more information about the Quickstart application and other endpoints it supports see the [Helidon MP Quickstart Guide][helidon-mp-quickstart-guide].

 ## Building a Native Image